The national average time for a divorce if you both agree is 33 weeks according to the UK Government.

 Of course they are happy to take peoples money, because once you have started, you are not going to back out.
 A very clever marketing tactic but also highly illegal and misleading.
 There is no chance whatsoever that they can do a divorce in 12 weeks, even as an average, even if you agree.

 Please check before you decide to use one of these websites as to their qualifications, whether they have any trading standards complaints, their reviews etc, by doing some simple Google research.
-Advertising as a quickie divorce does not actually mean quick.
+Advertising as a quickie divorce does not actually mean quick, it is just a name.

 The average timescale for a standard divorce case, without complications at Divorce-Online in 2014 has been 14-16 weeks, an increase of 1.5 weeks over 2013.
 So you can see we are honest about how long a divorce will take, because we would like you to give our service a great review and meet your expectations.